Table of Contents

 Top 4 characteristics of a best-in-class model resume

 - Summary Think of your summary statement as a short commercial for your career.
 In a few short, crisp sentences, give recruiters a snapshot of your skills and achievements.
 Begin with your current role and any experience related to what the employer is looking for, such as participation in advertising campaigns or fashion shows.
 For example: “Ambitious fashion model with 5+ years of experience collaborating with over 20 advertising agencies to promote local brands in print and media.”

-- Skills Review the description of the job you’re applying for to pinpoint what the employer wants, then gear your skill section around the abilities needed to fulfill those requirements.
-Emphasize soft skills that show off your ability to collaborate, handle long sessions, and interact with others in a positive manner, such as dependability, excellent communication, time management and punctuality.
+- Skills Review the description of the job you’re applying for to pinpoint what the employer wants, then gear your resume skills section around the abilities needed to fulfill those requirements.
+Emphasize soft skills that show off your ability to collaborate, handle long sessions, and interact with others in a positive manner, such as dependability, excellent communication skills, time management and punctuality.

 - Work History When describing previous gigs, provide a small description of what the role involved, and the value you added to the production.
-Think achievements first and mundane tasks second, using short bullet points to describe your experiences.
-For example: “Appeared in 20 seasonal fashion shows showcasing designer collections,” or “Modeled for 35 TV commercials and promos.”
-Also note any recognition you’ve received for your work (e.g., “Received honorable mention for Model of the Year at 2020 NCA Regional Model Awards”).
+Think accomplishments first and mundane tasks second, using short bullet points to describe your experiences.
+For example: “Appeared in 20 seasonal fashion shows showcasing designer collections,” or “model resume sampleed for 35 TV commercials and promos.”
+Also note any recognition you’ve received for your work (e.g., “Received honorable mention for model resume sample of the Year at 2020 NCA Regional model resume sample Awards”).

 - Education Although there’s usually no formal education required to become a fashion model, include any education credentials you have (e.g., high school diploma or college degree), along with any training or courses you’ve taken in areas such as fashion, photography, design or acting.
 If you’ve participated in any activities in these areas, consider creating a separate “Activities” section for them (e.g., acting in a local theater production, or participating in a photography group).